 Private Insurance Options in Portugal

-Foreigners have plenty of choices when it comes to private health insurance, including international providers that specialise in expat coverage and local insurers offering strong, affordable plans.
+Foreigners have plenty of choices when it comes to private health insurance and medical care in Portugal, including international providers that specialize in expat coverage and local insurers offering strong, affordable plans.
 Here are five popular options:

 • Cigna Global